mbedward/packcircles/cran-comments.md

 ## Summary

-This submission has minor updates to C++ sources to comply with the planned introduction of the STRICT_R_HEADERS definition in Rcpp.
+This submission has minor updates to one function and to code in vignettes to use suggested packages conditionally.

 ## Test environments